 Browse our sightseeing tips to plan how to explore the city.
 A wide variety of tours are available, including bus tours, Danube excursions or thematic walking tours.
 Depending on the length of your visit pick the ones that best suits your interests, mood and budget.

 Budapest has a wide range of important sights.
-To make the most of your sightseeing it’s best to prepare a list about the major attractions so as not to miss anything important.
+To make the most of your visit it’s best to prepare a list about the major attractions so as not to miss anything important.

 Our city’s stirring and often tragic history left marks everywhere: